gamblevore/jeebox/README.md

 # About

 Jeebox tries to fulfil the goal of describing everything.
+Especially:

+* Code : Build a programming language using Jeebox, or anything with code-like syntax (databases).
+* Save-files : For just about anything.
+* Natural-language : English/Spanish/Russian/etc.
+* Other things : Like maths!
+Or freely mix any combination of the above.

+(The original goal was to describe the meaning-of-code, as a step towards artificial-intelligence.
+But Jeebox doesn't have any AI in it, it's just a good data-format!)

-Here's some examples:
+See some examples:

                         /*** English examples ***/
     You can %describe (anything, in: Jeebox)